pierre-chx/pierre-chx.github.io/teachings/attack-kubernetes-cluster/session1.md

 # Session 1

-This session is very guided, as it is the basis of the whole project, and can be quite tricky to configure without any guidance.
+The goal of this session is to create the Kubernetes cluster.

 ## Installing Vagrant: